icm-uw/hpc-docs/docs/System_alokacji_zasobow/sprawozdanie_z_projektu.en.md

 It is worth remembering to verify:

 - project summaries
-- contact details of PI and contractors (please remember to update academic titles, telephone numbers and e-mails).
+- contact details of PI and users (please remember to update academic titles, telephone numbers and e-mails).

 ### Publications